OutWooods/student_directory/README.md

 We were also introduced to markdown this week, so am also using this as an opportunity to practise it!
 Below I've included links to websites I found useful to learning about different aspects of ruby, and codewars kata/other exercises I found were useful to consolidate these skills.
 I've generally avoided providing answers so you can have a go yourself.

 ## Ruby topics
-Topics are listed in order of when I covered them.
-Blocks, Procs and Lambda's are the three I was least confident with so I started with them first.
-From my experience, this order worked well as Blocks link to Procs, and Procs link to Lambdas.
+Topics are listed in order of when I covered them. blocks, procs and lambda's are the three I was least confident with so I started with them first.
+From my experience, this order worked well as blocks link to procs, and procs link to lambdas.

-*Tip: I found it helped to spend 3 separate days on each and not move on until I felt fully confident.
-So I did one day on blocks, in depth, then when I was confident I moved onto Procs.
+*Tip: I found it helped to spend 3 separate days on blocks, procs and lambda's and not move on until I felt fully confident.
+So I did one day on blocks, in depth, then when I was confident I moved onto procs.
 So I didn't get the concepts confused.*

 - [x] **Focus: Blocks**
 	- Sites that were useful: